sjjsy/sjjsy.github.io/_pages/now.md

 * I have gained solid experience in leading a team/organization/business unit, and as an enterpreneur and/or tech investor.
-* My capacity for value-generation has climbed such as to enable earnings clearly in excess of the 75th percentile salary of fellow alumnis that graduated around the same year.
+* My capacity for value-generation has climbed such as to enable earnings clearly in excess of the 75th percentile salary of fellow MSc alumnis that graduated around the same year.

 ### Goals for 2040